Does testosterone affect how long you last? The science of stamina

 • Topical Anesthetics: Desensitizing sprays or wipes containing lidocaine can reduce physical sensitivity without numbing the partner (if used correctly), helping extend duration.

-• SSRIs: Low-dose antidepressants like dapoxetine (specifically approved for PE in many countries) or paroxetine can significantly delay orgasm by increasing serotonin availability.
+• SSRIs: Low-dose antidepressants like dapoxetine (specifically approved for PE in many countries) or paroxetine can delay orgasm by increasing serotonin availability.

-Treating sexual dysfunction is rarely a “one pill fixes forever” scenario.
+3. Monitoring and adjustment: Treating sexual dysfunction is rarely a “one pill fixes forever” scenario.
 If you start TRT, you need to monitor blood thickness (hematocrit) and prostate health.
 If you use SSRIs, watch for mood changes or lowered libido.
 Re-evaluate your progress every 3 to 6 months.
 The goal is to reach a point where you feel in control, not just to hit a specific time on a clock.

 Myth vs Fact